 the contractor defaults or fails to perform under the terms of the contract.

-Auto repair shops may not refuse to return a car because the owner has refused
+Auto repair shops may not refuse to return a vehicle because the owner has refused

 to pay for unauthorized repairs or repair charges that exceed the shop’s repair